uipath-certification/uipath-certification.github.io/_posts/2021-04-18-compare-rpa-certifications-associate-vs-developer-uipath.md

 The time given to the UiPath Associate and Developer exams are different.

 The UiPath Associate exam is 90 minutes long, while in comparison, the Developer exam is 120.

+#### Where to find out more?

+To find out more about RPA certifications from UiPath, visit the <a href="http://www.uipath.com/learning/certification">official website</a>.